hglanz/DSFellow_COVID_SocialMedia/README.md

-TweetID      | ID associated with that individual tweet URL          | The URL of the tweet can be used to access it online Language     | World Language (english is abbreviated 'en')
+TweetID      | ID associated with that individual tweet URL          | The URL of the tweet can be used to access it online Language     | World Language (english is abbreviated 'en') Friends Count| # of people the twitter user follows

 **Variables that are probably Useless**
 | Variable         | Description   |